 To help protect Jacob’s Creek from environmental degradation, the church has eliminated the use of all chemicals in property management.
 They’ve also converted large areas of lawn into natural meadows to reduce polluted stormwater runoff and enhance habitat for native wildlife.

-Additionally, the UUCWC has reduced the hardscape on their property by installing pervious parking areas to reduce stormwater runoff, which contributes to flooding and erosion.
-Instead of blacktop, the church’s parking lot is made up of a permeable paving grid that allows water to be absorbed into the ground and slowly flow into the aquifer.
+Additionally, the UUCWC has installed pervious parking areas to reduce stormwater runoff, which contributes to flooding and erosion.
+Instead of increasing blacktop surfaces on the property, the church’s new parking lot is made up of a permeable paving grid that allows water to be absorbed into the ground and slowly flow into the aquifer.

 The church’s Earth Ministry team has organized its members for annual participation of a local litter cleanup and share information with church members about proper recycling practices and upcoming recycling events.